thomased/thomased.github.io/publications.md

 ### 2021

-White TE, Locke A, Latty T (in press) Heightened condition dependent expression of structural colouration in the faces, but not wings, of male and female flies. [_Current Zoology_](https://dx.doi.org/10.1093/cz/zoab087).
+White TE, Locke A, Latty T (2021) Heightened condition dependent expression of structural colouration in the faces, but not wings, of male and female flies. [_Current Zoology_](https://doi.org/10.1093/cz/zoab087).
 | pdf |

 Herringe C, Boyd KC, Middleton EJ, Latty T, White TE (in press) The benefits and costs of social foraging in velvet worms. [_Ethology_]().